Littlewart213/mcp-tools-text-to-sql/README.md

-# Cookbook MCP TOOLS Text-to-SQL Playground
+# Cookbook MCP Tools Text-to-SQL Playground

 The `cookbook/` folder is our workshop bench for text-to-SQL ideas.
 While the production service has to stay glued to hardened infrastructure, this space lets